Sommer Ray Poses With 15 Girls Bending Over In Peach Booty Shorts

 “My peaches,” she captioned the shot, using the heart-eye and yellow heart emoji.

 Behind the models, there was an open doorway.
 The doors were extra tall and ornate, with gold embellishments throughout.
-Beyond the open door, there were a row of narrow windows.
+Beyond the open door, there was a row of narrow windows.

 Sommer also showed another clip from the same shoot, as the girls stood in two different lines and faced one another.
-They all stood with their hands behind their backs, and watched Sommer.
+They all stood with their hands behind their backs, and they were watching Sommer.
 The bombshell was seen strutting between the girls, as the photographer was seen walking backwards to capture the moment.

 In addition, Sommer shared another update a couple of days ago that also showed her rocking workout gear.
-Except this time, she wasn’t at a photoshoot, but was busy in the middle of a workout.
+Except this time, she wasn’t at a photo shoot, but was busy in the middle of a workout.
 She was seen rocking a pair of colorful leggings and a light pink sports bra.
 The stunner was seen completing leg lifts and doing weight training.
 The video zoomed in on her toned body, as she showed off her strength.